Hi, I'm Marion.

 The experience of restoring energy and movement to dogs with muscle strains and other issues is hugely rewarding and drove me to develop Hot Doggity to optimise canine wellness.

 Yuki lived to almost 17 years old in good health, walking daily.
 He crossed the Rainbow Bridge in early 2022.
-He was joined along our journey by our adorable clown "Bella" the now 13 year old Miniature Schnauzer from Hong Kong Dog Rescue.
-They are the reason I started Hot Doggity and love working with senior dogs so much.
+He was joined along our journey by our adorable clown "Bella" the now 14 year old Miniature Schnauzer from Hong Kong Dog Rescue and more recently, Kenji, the westie puppy.
+My passion for seeing happy mobile dogs are the reason I started Hot Doggity and love working with senior dogs so much.

 As a qualified marketer, I've worked for Procter & Gamble, Reckitt Benckiser, Revlon, Allergan (Botox) and Ogilvy/WPP to grow successful brands over 20 years, living and working in 8 countries.
 I graduated with Bachelor of Business (Marketing) and Masters in International Marketing, both from University of Technology, Sydney, Australia.